imjoy-team/imjoy-rpc/README.md

 Note: if a method's name starts with `_`, it will not be sent and mapped remotely.

 Importantly, When an object is sent to remote location, the object will be stored in an internal object store.
-Because of the object store will always hold object, it will not be possible for the gabage collector to recycle the resources.
+Because the object store will always hold object, it will not be possible for the gabage collector to recycle the resources.
 To get rid of this issue, you need to dispose the remote object manually by calling `api.disposeObject(obj)` function.
-This will notify the remote peer to remote the object from the object store, such that the gababe collector can then collect the occupied resources.
+This will notify the remote peer to remove the object from the object store, such that the gababe collector can then collect the occupied resources.

 **Therefore, please always call `api.disposeObject(obj)` when you don't need a remote object anymore.** This is necessary only for those object encoded in `interface` mode.